Blotch3D/Blotch3D/README.md

 as follows:

-The Setup method is called by the 3D thread exactly once at the beginning of instantiation of the BlWindow3D-derived object.
+The Setup method is called by the 3D thread exactly once at the beginning.
 You might put time-consuming initialization of persistent things in there like the loading and initialization of persistent content (sprite models, fonts, BlSprites, etc.).

 The FrameProc method is called by the 3D thread once every frame.
 For single-threaded applications this is typically where the bulk of